She's the Boss

-She's the Boss is the debut solo album by English singer Mick Jagger, released in 1985.
+She's the Boss is the debut solo studio album by the English singer Mick Jagger, released on 19 February 1985 in the US and 4 March 1985 in the UK.

-When Jagger's group The Rolling Stones signed with Columbia/CBS Records in 1983, one of the options available to them was for individual projects, and Jagger eagerly began working on She's the Boss.
+When Jagger's group the Rolling Stones signed with Columbia/CBS Records in 1983, one of the options available to them was for individual projects, and Jagger eagerly began working on She's the Boss.

 Background

 Following the release of the Stones' 1983 album Undercover, Jagger began composing material for his first solo project.
 He obtained the help of various musician friends in the studio when recording began in May 1984.
 Contributors included Pete Townshend, Jeff Beck, Carlos Alomar, Herbie Hancock, Sly and Robbie and the Bahamas-based musicians known as Compass Point Allstars.
 Jagger would share production duties with Bill Laswell and Nile Rodgers.

-Keith Richards, Jagger's longtime musical partner in the Rolling Stones, was not pleased that Jagger was pursuing solo work, feeling that their band should be both their first priority; Richards was especially upset because in 1983, Jagger had piggy-backed a three album solo deal with Columbia on the multi-million Stones deal without informing any of the other Stones.
+Keith Richards, Jagger's longtime musical partner in the Rolling Stones, was not pleased that Jagger was pursuing solo work, feeling that their band should be first priority for both of them; Richards was especially upset because in 1983, Jagger had piggy-backed a three-album solo deal with Columbia onto the multi-million Stones deal without informing any of the other Stones.
 The increasing animosity between both musicians would publicly erupt in 1986 before they resolved their differences a few years later.
 In his 2010 memoir Life, Richards compared She's the Boss to Mein Kampf: "Everybody had a copy, but nobody listened to it."

-She's the Boss was released in February 1985 – preceded by its lead song "Just Another Night".
-Both the album and its first single became worldwide hits, with "Just Another Night" reaching No. 1 on the US Mainstream Rock chart and No. 12 on the US pop chart, and She's the Boss going to No. 6 in the UK and No. 13 in the US, where it went platinum.
+She's the Boss was released in February 1985, preceded by its lead song "Just Another Night" as a single.
+Both album and single became worldwide hits, with "Just Another Night" reaching No. 1 on the US Mainstream Rock chart and No. 12 on the US pop chart, and She's the Boss going to No. 6 in the UK and No. 13 in the US, where it went platinum.

-The follow-up single "Lucky in Love" would be a Top 40 US hit.
+The follow-up single "Lucky in Love" was a Top 40 US hit.
 The single version (which was also released on video) has been remixed considerably from the album version.
 The single version is 4:51 long.